Alday family murders: Alday family

 After the murders, a memorial fund was established for the victims, the proceeds of which later went towards funding the building of a new church.

 The six Alday family murder victims' funerals took place on May 17, 1973.
 Afterwards, they were buried in the cemetery of the Spring Creek Baptist Church in Donalsonville, with their resting place marked by a marble tombstone measuring 20 feet long.
 Their joint funeral service had over 1,000 attendees, including over 50 other Alday family members.
 On May 18, 1973, four days after the murders and one day after the funerals, Mary Alday's mother Alberta Lane Campbell learned details of how Mary was murdered; Campbell died the next day, with the Early County News attributing Campbell's death to her overwhelming grief.
 The family's dog died weeks after the family's murders as well.

-Ernestine Alday, the mother of three of the victims and wife of one, lost the farm due to a technicality that granted inheritance of the farm to Mary Alday, as she was known to have died after Jerry did.
-After her death, her parents, who lived in Miller County, Georgia, inherited the majority of the farm, while Chester's wife Barbara inherited a small part of the property.
+Ernestine Alday, the mother of three of the victims and wife of one, lost the farm due to a technicality that granted inheritance of the farm to Mary Alday, as Mary was known to have died after Jerry did.
+After Mary's death, Mary's parents, who lived in Miller County, Georgia, inherited the majority of the farm, while Chester's wife Barbara inherited a small part of the property.
 An unknown party sold part of the farm to Ernestine Alday so she could establish a home there.
-Her family and friends supported her, although she also had to sell the farm equipment the Alday men had used.
+Ernestine's family and friends supported her, although she also had to sell the farm equipment the Alday men had used.
 She died on October 24, 1998, and was buried next to Ned Alday.

 In 2003, Ned Alday's granddaughter lobbied for the passage of the "Alday Family Bill," requiring the state of Georgia to send twice-yearly case updates to the surviving families of the victims of death row inmates.
 The Georgia General Assembly passed the bill.
 That same year, in May 2003, while standing outside the prison during Carl Isaacs' execution, Ned Alday's granddaughter delivered a statement regarding the surviving Alday family members' displeasure with the way courts handled the family's case.
 By 2005, she worked with the Georgia Department of Corrections in a program designed to reduce prison recidivism, stating that her family's experience with crime and the legal system inspired her to pursue that line of work.